Workplace Risk Assessment Templates

 Violence Risk Assessment Template

 Based on HSE guidance for assessing the risks of work-related violence, this workplace violence risk assessment template is especially crucial for employers in the hospitality and retail industries.
-With this workplace violence risk assessment template, employers can do the following: List workplace violence hazards observed or experienced as well as those that are suspected to be happening in the workplace Specify if known risk factors (aspects of the work that make violence more likely) are present or absent in the workplace Identify the risk levels of workplace violence risk factors using the risk matrix provided Develop effective risk control measures while taking into consideration the comments, opinions, and ideas of the staff Create an action that reminds them to review the workplace violence risk assessment one year from the time it was completed
+With this workplace violence risk assessment template, employers can list workplace violence hazards observed or experienced, as well as those that are suspected to be happening in the workplace.

-Workplace ergonomic risk assessment template helps evaluate employees’ working routine.
+This workplace ergonomic risk assessment template helps evaluate employees’ working routines.
 Use this checklist on your mobile with SafetyCulture to gauge risk factors that affect the performance of each employee and provide an overall assessment of the risk level.

 This workplace risk assessment template for offices can be used to identify general at-risk activities in your office environment and help formulate an implementation plan.
-Use the risk matrix provided to identify the risk rating of the hazard and activities to help you prioritize control measures.
-Capture photos of the hazards and document any risks that are able to be immediately controlled.
-This risk assessment form can be modified to suit your office workplace.
+Use the risk matrix provided to determine the risk rating of the hazard and activities to help you prioritize control measures.